A Comprehensive Guide to Salesforce Integration with Other Solutions

 Integrating with other apps is essential when using Salesforce, but each scenario is unique.
 Developers must address common requirements and challenges by following specific design patterns.

-Remote Process Invocation—Request and Reply
+Remote Process Invocation

 A process is started by Salesforce in a remote system using this pattern.
 However, unlike the request-and-reply pattern, Salesforce does not wait for the process to complete.
 Instead, the remote process receives a request from Salesforce, and when the request is accepted, Salesforce regains control.